thoth-tech/documentation/docs/OnTrack/Task View and Submission Redesign/User-Stories-and-Features.md

 1. As a student, I want to be able to include comments with my uploads so that I may discuss the task with my tutor.
 1. As a student, I want to be able to view my submissions in my browser, so I don't have to keep downloading copies of my submissions.

-### Markers
+### Tutors
-1. As a marker, I want to make sure that my students understand a concept, so that they can succeed at their studies.
+1. As a tutor, I want to make sure that my students understand a concept, so that they can succeed at their studies.
-1. As a marker, I want to see a clear, linear log of my interactions through the OnTrack platform, so that I can orient myself with the student and their current position easier and quicker.
+1. As a tutor, I want to see a clear, linear log of my interactions through the OnTrack platform, so that I can orient myself with the student and their current position easier and quicker.
 1. As a masker, I want to be able to highlight and leave notes on files, so that I can provide feedback to my students.

+### Convenors
+1. As a convenor, I want tutors to interact with their students before marking, so that they interact with their students.

 ### Developers
 1. As a developer, I want a high-fidelity wireframe, so that I can create a design that further incorporates OnTrack/Doubtfire's visual style and nuance.
 1. As a developer, I want a UI\UX prototype of the product, so that I can create documentation on the design.
 1. As a developer, I want a UI/UX prototype of the product, so that I can create a click-through prototype of the design.
+1. As a developer, I want more interaction facilitated by a chatbot, so that interactions are streamlined and feel modern.

 ## Features
 1. A time-based log.
-    - Derived from student user story no. 3 and marker user story no. 2.
+    - Derived from student user story no. 3 and tutor user story no. 2.
 1. Stages for tasks.
-    - Derived from marker user story no. 1.
+    - Derived from tutor user story no. 1.
 1. In-browser file viewer with comment appending capabilities.
-    - Derived from student user story no. 5 and marker user story no. 3.
+    - Derived from student user story no. 5 and tutor user story no. 3.
 1. Selective file replacement.
     - Derived from student user story no. 2.